secretstartups/handbook/development/secure/composition-analysis/index.html.md

 ### Security vulnerabilities triaging process

 We are responsible for triaging vulnerabilities reported on 2 sets of projects: our analyzers and their upstream scanner software.
 For the latter, we've set up mirrors to run our security scans.

+#### Security Policy

+We currently focus on security findings with these severity levels:
+- Critical
+- High

+#### Triaging vulnerabilities

-Triaging is achieved by relying on the Vulnerability Report with filters to focus on items with High and Critical severity and only for the relevant projects.
+We use the Vulnerability Report with filters to focus on items matching [our policy](#security-policy) and reported on the relevant projects.

 1. [Analyzers Vulnerability Report](https://gitlab.com/groups/gitlab-org/security-products/analyzers/-/security/vulnerabilities/?state=DETECTED&state=CONFIRMED&severity=HIGH&severity=CRITICAL&projectId=18446184&projectId=17987891&projectId=17450826&projectId=15369510&projectId=13150952&projectId=9450197&projectId=9450195&projectId=9450192&projectId=9396716&projectId=9358979&projectId=6126012)
 1. [Upstream scanners Vulnerability Report][Upstream scanners Vulnerability Report]